hmcts/ccpay-bubble/README.md

 auth.idam.client.baseUrl=http://localhost:23443
 auth.provider.service.client.baseUrl=http://localhost:23443
 ```
 Run the app with local config by setting up this environment variable: `spring_profiles_active=local`
 Run the following commands: `yarn start:angular-dev` and `yarn start:express-dev`

-   Run the app with local config by setting up this environment variable: `spring_profiles_active=local`
-   Run the following commands: `yarn start:angular-dev` and `yarn start:express-dev`.
+If you are running `yarn start:angular-dev` you'll need to connect using the following URL: `http://localhost:4200/`.